Thalex Contract Calculator

 The exchange’s UI targets sophisticated traders.
 Order books for each contract are deep, and the platform provides an atomic strategy builder that lets you bundle calls, puts, futures and perpetuals without manually sending RFQs.
 Settlement happens daily at 08:00UTC, using the platform’s own Thalex BTCUSD and Thalex ETHUSD indices, which are weighted averages of major spot‑market order‑book data.

-is a call option expiring on 15Oct2024 with a $30,000 strike.
+Both Bitcoin and Ethereum contracts are denoted by a ticker that encodes expiry, strike and side.
+For example, BTC-15Oct24-30000-C is a call option expiring on 15Oct2024 with a $30,000 strike.
 Each contract represents 1BTC (or 1ETH) and is valued at $1 per index point.

 Settlement price (EDSP) is a time‑weighted average of the index between 07:30UTC and 08:00UTC on expiry day.
 This approach reduces manipulation risk compared to a single‑point snapshot.